MicrosoftDocs/biztalk-docs/biztalk/technical-guides/planning-the-environment-for-biztalk-server.md

 |Data extraction, transform, and load (ETL)|**SQL Server Integration Services (SSIS)**<br /><br /> For more information about [!INCLUDE[btsSQLServer2008](../includes/btssqlserver2008-md.md)] Integration Services, see [SQL Server 2008 R2 Integration Services](http://go.microsoft.com/fwlink/?LinkId=152044) (http://go.microsoft.com/fwlink/?LinkId=152044).|

 ## Deciding Which Edition of BizTalk Server Is Right for the Job
- There are four different editions of [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], each of which is targeted at specific scenarios.
-The four editions of [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] include:
+ There are four different editions of BizTalk Server, each of which is targeted at specific scenarios.
+The four editions of BizTalk Server include:

 -   **Enterprise** - Designed for customers with enterprise-level requirements for high volume, reliability, and availability.